Disorder in AdS$_3$/CFT$_2$: Disorder in SL(2,R) Chern--Simons gravity

 Averaging an arbitrary function $H$ over these random phases is defined by integration over all random phases $\gamma_n$ and taking the large $N$ limit afterwards.

 The average, which we denote by $\expval{\cdot}$, is defined such that

 leading to

-Therefore to zeroth order in the disorder strengths $\epsilon$ and $\bar{\epsilon}$, this reproduces the vanilla choices $\mu=1=-\bar{\mu}$ made earlier for \eqref{eq:MetricPP}.
+Therefore, to zeroth order in the disorder strengths $\epsilon$ and $\bar{\epsilon}$, this reproduces the vanilla choices $\mu=1=-\bar{\mu}$ made earlier for \eqref{eq:MetricPP}.
 More generally, it can be shown that every odd power of $f(\phi)$ averages to zero.
-Since the metric is bilinear in the gauge fields, and thereby also in the chemical potentials, we obtain terms with non-trivial average by employing \eqref{eq:GFromSL2R}.
+Since the metric is bilinear in the gauge fields, and thereby also in the chemical potentials, we obtain terms with non-trivial averages by employing \eqref{eq:GFromSL2R}.
+Note that there certainly are also other ways to implement the averaging procedure.
+As is clear from the relation between the metric and the gauge fields \eqref{eq:GFromSL2R}, directly averaging the gauge field before computing the metric components is a distinct procedure.
+While the metric formulation and the Chern--Simons formulation of AdS$_3$ gravity are classically equivalent, the metric being bilinear in the gauge fields implies that this equivalence breaks during the averaging procedure.

 The disorder that we introduced through random phases describes Gaussian noise.
 Computing for example the two-point function of $f$ results in